 The awards are designed to recognize the achievements of the teams as well as the significant role that teams play in the overall success of an organization and contributions to the IT community as a whole.

-Nominations are due August 15, 2022.
-Nominees will be sent applications that need to be submitted by October 15, 2022.
-Judging will take place between October 16 and December 15.
-Selections and notifications for Semi-Finalists will be made on December 19th.
-Semi-Finalists will be interviewed via Zoom during January.
-The Awards will be presented in February, hopefully at an in-person Awards Dinner.
+Nominations are due December 31, 2022.
+Nominees will be sent applications that need to be submitted by February 28, 2023.
+Judging will take place between March 1 and April 15.
+Selections and notifications for Finalists will be notified on March 19th.
+Finalists will be interviewed via Zoom between April 19th and May 7th.
+The Awards will be presented in May at an in-person Awards Dinner.

 Prior winners include: PSAV, CIBC Bank USA, Delta Dental Plans Association, Illinois Student Assistance Commission, Zurich Services, Nuveen, City of Chicago, Mesirow Financial, Connect Hearing, University of Chicago Medicine, Jenner & Block, USG, Tate & Lyle, Association Management Center, True Value Company, tradeMonster Group, Kraft Foods/Mondelez Int’l, DeVry, Crowe Horwath LLP, Motorola Mobility, Hallmark, Chicago Public Schools, Cardian Learning Group, Options Clearing House, Loyola University, and Littelfuse.